filecoin-project/filecoin-docs/content/en/get-started/store-and-retrieve/store-data/index.md

 1. Go to [plus.fil.org/miners](https://plus.fil.org/miners/).
 1. Using the table, find a couple of storage providers that suit your needs.
 Try to find storage providers that are geographically close to you.
-1. Once you have found a couple of suitable storage providers, make a note of their _miner IDs_ from the **Miner ID** column:
+1. Once you have found a couple of suitable storage providers, make a note of their _miner IDs_ from the **Provider ID** column:

     ![A collection of storage providers listed in the Filecoin Plus storage provider registry.](miner-x-listings.png)